cweiske/stouyapi/README.rst

     DocumentRoot /var/www/html

-That line, with another one further down, basically tells apache where the site's files are.
+That line basically tells apache where the site's files are.
 I chose to leave my files in the following path::

     DocumentRoot /srv/stouyapi/www

+**ATTENTION: You can use any directory name you want, but remember that the path you enter must be complete until the folder that contains the files and folders on the server.
+They are all those that are inside the www directory, inside the stouyapi folder where we generate the API files and HTML files.**

 Now let's go to the end of the file, and before the line below::